killermann/samk.blog/content/2020/social-justice-minus-dogma-is-anti-viral/index.md

 In the coming weeks, I'll be using [this blog](https://samk.blog) as a platform for just that.
 I'll be asking the questions about Social Justice Dogma that I think we need to start answering -- as a community, movement, and/or group of disparate people bound together on a path toward equity.

-I'm doing this here because it's a better plae for [public thinking](/topics/public-thinking) than [It's Pronounced Metrosexual](https://www.itspronouncedmetrosexual.com).
+I'm doing this here because it's a better place for [public thinking](/topics/public-thinking) than [It's Pronounced Metrosexual](https://www.itspronouncedmetrosexual.com).
 On IPM, I have a much larger reader base, I more often publish finished work where I'm sure I know what I want to say, and therefore it's a place where the risk of my own ideas being received and shared as gospel are higher than here.

 With a big election this year, and the feeling that we're teetering on the cusp of either a tremendous cultural breakthrough or horrendous cultural backslide -- and seeing social justice, intersectional feminism, and all the dogmatic activism spreading like a virus within both playing a large role in that fate -- I'm filled with a sense of urgency to collect all of these thoughts and get them into the world.